-Year 4 have been learning about the Ancient Greeks and when they lived.
+Year 4 have been learning about the Ancient Greeks, and when they lived.
 They were able to discover what daily life was like for Ancient Greeks due to artefacts (like pots) that have been dug up by archaeologists over time.
-Y4 were able to identify the difference between primary and secondary sources, and how these tell us information about people that lived a long time ago.
-They also looked at Myths and Legends, such as the 12 Labors of Hercules, and what these explain about what the Ancient Greeks believed in.
+Y4 were able to identistintbendificarer abod & BEOD ROTH APOUR lived a long time ago.
+They also looked at Myths and Legends, such as the 12 Labors of Hercules, and what these explain about what the Ancient Greeks